MicrosoftDocs/dynamics-365-fraud-protection/content/schema.md

 ## **Label**

-Labels API contains the additional knowledge for model training based on an additional set of fraud signals.This is a data ingestion event only.
+Labels API allows you to share additional knowledge, including information you receive from banks, about the outcomes of transactions and events for model training based on an additional set of fraud signals.
+This is a data ingestion event only.

-The following schemas are used in the Evaluate and Protect experiences.
 | Category | Attribute          | Type     | Description                                                                                                                                                                                                                                                          |
 |----------|--------------------|----------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 |       | Name               | string   | "AP\.AccountLabel"                                                                                                                                                                                                                                                   |